compgenomics2020/Team3-GenomeAssembly/README.md

 ### Trimming Parameters

-The following arguments were supplied to fastp in order to trim our data: -f 5 -F 30 -t 10 -e 28 -c -5 3 -M 27.
+The following arguments were supplied to fastp in order to trim our data: `-f 5 -F 30 -t 10 -e 28 -c -5 3 -M 27`.

 * -f 5 - globally trims 5 bases from 5' end of mate 1
 * -F 30 - globally trims 30 bases from 5' end of mate 2